epang22/pcglobal/README.md

 I have included some examples to learn how to use the package.
 This data is located in the folder /testdata/.
 You need to take a few additional steps to be able to perform a fitting run on this data:
 1. Download 'Ni.tar.gz' from: https://kilthub.cmu.edu/articles/Data_Sets_and_Analysis_Results_Accompanying_a_Dictionary_Indexing_Tutorial_Paper/7792505.
 Copy the file 'Ni-master-20kV.h5' to any location within EMsoft's EMdatapathname.
 2. Download 'Xtals.tar.gz' from: https://kilthub.cmu.edu/articles/Data_Sets_and_Analysis_Results_Accompanying_a_Dictionary_Indexing_Tutorial_Paper/7792505
-Move the 'Ni.xtal' file to your EMsoft xtal folder.
+Copy the 'Ni.xtal' file to your EMsoft xtal folder.
 3. Copy the folder 'testdata' to any location within EMsoft's EMdatapathname.
 You can find the location of your xtal and EMdatapathname folders at: ~/.config/EMsoft/EMsoftConfig.json